 Seattle Epidemiologic Research and Information Center (ERIC)

 The Seattle ERIC conducts state-of-the-art epidemiologic research on disease and injuries affecting US Veterans.
 The overall aim is to promote epidemiologic research on the Veteran population and on diseases, injuries, or health behaviors pertinent to Veterans.
-Specific goals include the following:
+Our goals are: